Purdue-CS193/homework-0-AarushReddy07/index.md

 Things I like about CS 193

--The TA's are super friendly
+- The TA's are super friendly
--I think I will learn a lot from this course
+- I think I will learn a lot from this course
--The Ed discussion seems to be very active :)
+- The Ed discussion seems to be very active :)

 **IGNORE CODE SNIPPET**
 ```markdown